-If you have an existing auto insurance policy on your car, how do you add another vehicle to the same policy?
-If you’ve just bought a new or used car for you or a covered member of your household, or you want to add an older vehicle to your current policy, you don’t need to start a new policy — you can modify your current car insurance policy and add the additional vehicle.
+If you’ve just bought yourself a new car, or you want to add an older vehicle to your current car insurance policy, you can modify your existing policy and add the additional vehicle.

-Adding a new car to your existing insurance is actually fairly simple.
-It may even save you money to add a second vehicle, depending on your circumstances and your provider.
-You’ll just need to contact your car insurance company with some basic information about your new ride — we’ll take you through the steps, as well as some simple tips for saving money on your car insurance premiums.
+The process is quite simple — it may not even increase your rates to add a second vehicle, depending on your circumstances and your provider.
+You’ll just need to contact your car insurance company with some basic information about your new ride.
+We’ll take you through the steps, as well as some easy ways to save money on your car insurance premiums.

 If you need to add a second, or even a third car to your auto insurance policy, the process is fairly straightforward.
 You’ll need to contact your current car insurance provider and let them know you want to make a change to your current policy.

-Most major car insurance companies make it easy to do this over the phone or online.
-Notify your provider that you want to add an additional car to your policy — a second or third car is probably not an issue, but your provider may put a cap on the total number of vehicles that can be insured on one policy, so if you’re hoping to add a fourth or fifth vehicle, check with your provider to see if that’s even possible.
-You may have to start a brand new policy instead.
+Most major car insurance companies make it easy to do this over the phone or even fully online.
+Notify your provider that you want to add an additional car to your policy — a second or third car is probably not an issue, but your provider may put a cap on the total number of vehicles that can be insured on one policy, so if you’re hoping to add a fourth or fifth vehicle, check with your provider to see if that’s even possible; you may have to start a brand new policy instead.

 When adding a new car to a policy, you’ll need to provide some basic information about both your current policy and the car that you’re planning on adding.
 That includes:

 Your car’s make, model and year